patrickdejong/patrickdejong/README.md

 - 👋 Hi, I’m @patrickdejong
-- 👀 I’m interested in Software Engineering, Game Development, Twitch streaming
+- 👀 I’m interested in Software Engineering, Game Development, Lifting weights
-- 🌱 I’m currently learning HBO-ICT
+- 🌱 I earned my bachelor HBO-ICT and work as a (Azure) Cloud Developer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: send email